Constitution Act, 1867: Preamble and Part I

 The act begins with a preamble declaring that the three provinces New Brunswick, Nova Scotia, and the Province of Canada (which later became Ontario and Quebec) have requested to form "one Dominion...with a Constitution similar in Principle to that of the United Kingdom".
 This description of the Constitution has proven important in its interpretation.
 As Peter Hogg wrote in Constitutional Law of Canada, some have argued that, since the United Kingdom had some freedom of expression in 1867, the preamble extended this right to Canada even before the enactment of the Canadian Charter of Rights and Freedoms in 1982; this was a supposed basis for the Implied Bill of Rights.
 In New Brunswick Broadcasting Co. v.
 Nova Scotia, the leading Canadian case on parliamentary privilege, the Supreme Court of Canada grounded its 1993 decision on the preamble.
 Moreover, since the UK had a tradition of judicial independence, the Supreme Court ruled in the Provincial Judges Reference of 1997 that the preamble shows judicial independence in Canada is constitutionally guaranteed.
 Political scientist Rand Dyck criticized the preamble in 2000, saying it was "seriously out of date".
 He claimed the act "lacks an inspirational introduction".

 The preamble to the act is not the Constitution of Canada's only preamble.
 The Charter also has a preamble.

 Part I consists of just one extant section.
 Section 1 gives the short title of the act as Constitution Act, 1867.
 Section 2, repealed in 1893, originally stated that all references to the Queen (then Victoria) equally apply to all her heirs and successors.

 Part II: Union

-The act established the Dominion of Canada by uniting the North American British "Provinces" (colonies) of Canada, New Brunswick, and Nova Scotia.
+The act established the Dominion of Canada by uniting the British North American provinces (colonies) of Canada, New Brunswick, and Nova Scotia.
 Section 3 established that the union would take effect within six months of passage of the act and Section 4 confirmed "Canada" as the name of the country (and the word "Canada" in the rest of the act refers to the new federation and not the old province).

 Section 5 listed the four provinces of the new federation.
 Those were formed by dividing the former Province of Canada into two: its two subdivisions, Canada West and Canada East, renamed Ontario and Quebec, respectively, become full provinces in Section 6.
 Section 7 confirmed that the boundaries of Nova Scotia and New Brunswick are not changed.
 And Section 8 provided that a national census of all provinces must be held every ten years.